Chevrolet Camaro: Fifth generation (2010–2015)

 In addition to the original 2012 Camaro LS model.
 Chevrolet offered a 2LS model with a 2.92 rear axle ratio that increased fuel economy.
 The base engine 2012 model had a higher redline than previous V6 models, now reaching 7200 rpm.
-Almost all 2LS models had various styles of a rear spoiler.
+Almost all 2LS models had various styles of rear spoilers.

 On April 1, 2010, the Camaro was named the World Car Design of the Year at the World Car of the Year Awards.

 In late January 2011, the production of the 2011 Camaro Convertibles started.
-The first going to Rick Hendrick via Barrett-Jackson Car Auction.
-Convertibles had the same options as the coupé (engines, RS, SS, etc.).
-The Camaro convertible added an aluminum brace over the engine assembly, and under the transmission.
-Due to the 2011 Fukushima earthquake, certain pigments were not available to make certain colors.

 In November 2011, the export version (excluding the Japanese version) of the Camaro was introduced after a two-year delay.
 The delay was due to unexpected domestic demand.
-The export version included different tail lamps with integrated reverse and amber turn signal lamps, larger external rearview mirrors with integrated side turn signal repeaters, a rear bumper without reverse light inserts, and other changes as to comply with ECE regulations.

-Although not in continuous production for the entire period, the 2012 model year marked the 45th anniversary of the Camaro and this was commemorated with a model available only in "Carbon Flash Metallic" paint.
-This edition Camaro also included a unique stripe package, red, white, and blue interior stitching as well as 45th edition exclusive 20-inch wheels.
-The V6 was updated to a 3.6 L "LFX" engine producing 323 hp.
+Although not in continuous production for the entire period, the 2012 model year marked the 45th anniversary of the Camaro, and this was commemorated with a special edition model.
+For 2012, the V6 was updated to a 3.6 L "LFX" engine producing 323 hp.
 The SS model received an upgrade to the suspension system.
 All models received the RS spoiler and taillight details, steering wheel-mounted volume and radio controls, and Bluetooth connectivity controls as standard.
 The 2012 ZL1 Camaro included a 6.2 L LSA supercharged V8 producing 580 hp.
 This engine was first used in the Cadillac CTS-V for the 2009 model year.
-Other features included a 2-stage exhaust, the addition of suede seats, steering wheel, and shift knob, as well as ZL1-exclusive 20-inch aluminum wheels.
+Other features included a 2-stage exhaust, the addition of sueded microfiber seats, steering wheel, and shift knob, as well as ZL1-exclusive 20-inch aluminum wheels.
 In 2012, Chevrolet unveiled the production of the 2013 Camaro ZL1 Convertible.